f5devcentral/f5-agility-labs-vdi/docs/lab1/content-lab1.rst

 -  A Microsoft Active Directory environment has been configured for authentication

--  A working VMware Horizon View environment has already been configured
+-  A VMware Horizon View environment has already been configured

--  A working Citrix XenDesktop environment has already been configured
+-  A Citrix XenDesktop environment has already been configured

+-  A Microsoft RDS has already been configured

 -  Windows desktops with Citrix and View clients will be accessed using RDP to demonstrate functionality

-.. _fig-overview:
 .. figure:: /_static/class1/image_overview.png
    :scale: 100 %
    :align: center